ruttyturner/hurricane-damage-cnn/README.md

 ---

-## Sample LIME Output

-ADD

----

 ## What I Learned

 This project reinforced that model accuracy alone is an incomplete measure of quality.
-Using LIME to audit the CNN's decision-making process revealed whether the model generalized meaningfully — a critical consideration in high-stakes applications like disaster response.
+Using LIME to audit the CNN's decision-making process revealed whether the model generalized meaningfully.